 Yes, I think it's really worrying.
 The only light at the end of the tunnel is that there are luxury fashion companies that are beginning to take sustainability very seriously.
 So we will see change, but again it does come down to keeping our focus on: What does a clean fashion industry look like?
-Whether it's a shirt selling for £15 or a t-shirt selling for £150.
-Very often, when I've visited factories in the last 20 years, you see a designer -- high-end or a diffusion line -- two lines down from a fast fashion brand, so there's clearly no difference in the manufacturing itself and in terms of the workers being the same workers -- it's the same place, the same environment, and often not that dissimilar fibres and fabrics.
+Whether it's a shirt selling for $15 or a t-shirt selling for $150.
+Very often, when I've visited factories in the last 20 years, you see a designer -- high-end or a diffusion line -- two lines down from a fast fashion brand, so there's clearly no difference in the manufacturing itself and in terms of the workers being the same workers -- it's the same place, the same environment, and often not that dissimilar fibers and fabrics.
 We definitely need to not think that luxury fashion is clean just because we pay more for it.
 They just spend more on their image making and branding.

 And what are some of the things that People Tree does to slow the process?

 Well the first thing is that we produce most of the garments in certified organic cotton.
 We set up the first organic cotton certified supply chain about 20 years ago.
 And that was basically guaranteeing that it was organic right the way from the field through all the different stages, the spinning and printing and manufacture right through to getting into our warehouse.
-Also, adding as much value [to producing communities] as possible; so, making products in fair trade groups where the people that make them are earning a fair price, they're very much involved in how the business is run, they get great training, the premiums are used to run day care centres, schools, clean water projects, health camps or programmes promoting awareness of domestic violence.
+Also, adding as much value [to producing communities] as possible; so, making products in fair trade groups where the people that make them are earning a fair price, they're very much involved in how the business is run, they get great training, the premiums are used to run day care centers, schools, clean water projects, health camps or programs promoting awareness of domestic violence.
 So really it goes beyond just good [conditions for] the workers and transparency in knowing who's produced what; it goes into the community in terms of development.
 And we're passionate here about craft skills and textiles, so there's a lot of hand-woven fabrics, hand embroideries, hand knitting.
 Whilst some people might argue that that's a bit luddite to hand knit a sweater -- and spend five days hand knitting a sweater -- for our knitters in Nepal, that's what allows them to put their children through school.
 It's a traditional skill they're really good at, they can do it at home whilst looking after their children, and it also helps to support the KTS school [in Nepal], which is for about 260 kids.

 I think it's how we spend our money.
-You only have to ask your parents and you realise that fashion has just got cheaper and cheaper.
+You only have to ask your parents and you realize that fashion has just got cheaper and cheaper.
 And clearly the social and environmental externalities of those costs, as True Cost so perfectly makes clear, are not covered in the price we pay for our fashion.
 I think we need to be persuasive, we need to ask questions of the brands that we love.
 We need to reduce how much we buy new; if we buy something new it should be organic, it should be fair trade, it should be vegan -- if you're a passionate vegan you will want to buy something with vegan buttons and all the rest of it.
-But I do think it's very possible now to buy ethically, whether it's online or to put pressure on mainstream companies to change, and really the campaigns that have happened over the last 5 years have been phenomenal, so it's now a matter of backing those up and really increasing the momentum.
+But I do think it's very possible now to buy ethically, whether it's online or to put pressure on mainstream companies to change, and really the campaigns that have happened over the last five years have been phenomenal, so it's now a matter of backing those up and really increasing the momentum.
 And why shouldn't we be talking about a slave free fashion industry?
 Why do we think it's okay to have slavery throughout every single part of the manufacture process of most of the products that we consume?